 Data build the foundation of research – carefully planning and carrying out the data collection process is therefore crucial for your research project.
 This will ensure obtaining high-quality, reliable data that aligns with your research objectives.

 Thoughtful planning involves selecting appropriate methods, considering ethical implications and legal issues, as well as anticipating potential challenges.
 A well-executed data collection phase thus not only streamlines subsequent analysis but also lays the groundwork for drawing meaningful conclusions.
 Before collecting new data, you should always check if there are existing data sets that are suitable for your research endeavour.
-Find out more on how to discover and re-use data on the following page: Data reuse.
+Find out more on how to discover and re-use data here.

 Research data can take on various forms and for each of them, the data collection process is different.
 Classifications can be made according to various different characteristics, one of them being the data type: